Agents in Artificial Intelligence

-To understand the structure of Intelligent Agents, we should be familiar with Architecture and Agent Program.
+To understand the structure of Intelligent Agents, we should be familiar with Architecture and Agent programs.
 Architecture is the machinery that the agent executes on.
-It is a device with sensors and actuators, for example : a robotic car, a camera, a PC.
-Agent program is an implementation of an agent function.
-An agent function is a map from the percept sequence(history of all that an agent has perceived till date) to an action.
+It is a device with sensors and actuators, for example, a robotic car, a camera, and a PC.
+An agent program is an implementation of an agent function.
+An agent function is a map from the percept sequence(history of all that an agent has perceived to date) to an action.

 Agent = Architecture + Agent Program

-A software agent has Keystrokes, file contents, received network packages which act as sensors and displays on the screen, files, sent network packets acting as actuators.
+- A software agent has Keystrokes, file contents, received network packages that act as sensors and displays on the screen, files, and sent network packets acting as actuators.

-A Human agent has eyes, ears, and other organs which act as sensors and hands, legs, mouth, and other body parts acting as actuators.
+- A Human-agent has eyes, ears, and other organs which act as sensors, and hands, legs, mouth, and other body parts act as actuators.

-A Robotic agent has Cameras and infrared range finders which act as sensors and various motors acting as actuators.
+- A Robotic agent has Cameras and infrared range finders which act as sensors and various motors act as actuators.

 Types of Agents

-Agents can be grouped into four classes based on their degree of perceived intelligence and capability :
+Agents can be grouped into five classes based on their degree of perceived intelligence and capability :

 - Simple Reflex Agents